kuterd/kuterd.github.io/entries/writing_a_simple_compiler.md

  REX.W + 01 /r      | ADD r/m64, r64
  ...                | ...

 !!! note "I suggest that you take look at Chapter 2 of Architecture Software Developer which describes the instruction format and also the first part of Chapter 3 which describes how to interpret the instruction listings."

 We are specifically interested in the `ADD r/m64, r64` variation of the instruction. `r/m64` means that one of the operands is ModRM which I will explain later.
 And `r64` means that the other operand is a 64-bit register.

-And although we can guess that 01 means 0x01 in hex what does `/r` mean, "/r" means that the second register operand is encoded as a part of the ModRM byte.
+And although we can guess that 01 means 0x01 in hex what does `/r` mean ? "/r" means that the second register operand is encoded as a part of the ModRM byte.

-Also here seems to be 3 different instructions that use the same encoding.
+Also, there seem to be 3 different instructions that use the same encoding.

-As I said before, a modern x86 processor can run an 16-bit operating system.
+As I said before, a modern x86 processor can run a 16-bit operating system.
 Meaning that the processor has a 16-bit mode.
 And when you use the `01 /r` encoding the processor can interpret that as a 16-bit instruction if it's running in 16-bit mode.
 The 16-bit instruction is still usable in 64-bit mode however, you need to use a specific prefix, for it.

-What does the `REX.W` in `REX.W + 01 /r`  mean ?
+Next, what does the `REX.W` in `REX.W + 01 /r`  mean ?
 Differently from the 16-bit mode, instructions are 32-bit by default in 64-bit mode, and we need to use the REX prefix in order to access the 64-bit mode instruction.
-I believe this is for backwards compatibility (you can run a 32-bit program in a 64-bit mode through special compatibility mode).
+I believe this is for backward compatibility (you can run a 32-bit program in a 64-bit mode through special compatibility mode).

 The REX prefix can be encoded with the function below.